vsjoen/IBSNtools/README.md

 ```

 ## Automatically Sort Images
-You can use the IBSNsort.py script to automatically sort your downloaded image files.
+You can use the IBSNsort script to automatically sort your downloaded image files.
 In a parent folder, create one folder called "unsorted" and one folder called "sorted".
-Ensure that your original image files follow the folder structure of camera folder -> image folder -> image, then move the camera folders you want to use into the "sorted" folder.
+Ensure that your original image files follow the folder structure of camera folder -> image folder -> image file, then move the camera folders you want to use into the "sorted" folder.
 In the "unsorted" folder, create one folder for each social network you have downloaded images from, then place all the photos from each social network in their respective folders.
-Now you should be able to run the IBSNsort.py script to automatically sort the images.
+Now you should be able to run the IBSNsort script to automatically sort the images with the following command.

 ```
 python3 IBSNsort.py sortFolder